 Just south of Bellingham, Washington, is one of the best ocean vantage points in the Pacific Northwest.
 Rising up from the shores of the Puget Sound, Blanchard Mountain is truly where the mountains meet the sea, and home to the glacial rock formation known as Oyster Dome.
 Hike through a green wonderland of mossy Northwest forest, crossing streams and navigating over roots and rocks to reach Oyster Dome’s well-known viewpoint.
 The hike is only 6.5 miles round-trip and can easily be done with younger children and dogs, making it one of the premier family hikes in the region.
-Take advantage of the last few nice weekends in the Pacific Northwest, and who knows, maybe you can snap your holiday pictures from a mountaintop this year.
+Take advantage of the summer in the Pacific Northwest, and who knows, maybe you can snap your holiday pictures from a mountaintop this year.

 What: Located on the slopes of Blanchard Mountain, Oyster Dome is a glacial-polished sheer cliff with sweeping views of Washington’s Puget Sound, the Olympic Peninsula, and the San Juan Islands.
 A relatively easy 1,200-foot vertical gain, Oyster Dome is a popular summer and fall hiking destination.